ooni/probe-assets/README.md

 ## Release instructions

-1. edit `build.sh` and update the database URLs and their checksums;
+1. edit `build.bash` and update the database URLs and their checksums;

-2. run `./build.sh`
+2. run `./build.bash`

 3. follow on-screen instructions.